dagger/dagger/sdk/java/README.md

 In order to upgrade the SDK to a new engine version follow these steps:

 1. Download the new dagger CLI (or install it via the package manager of your choice)
-2. Bump dagger engine dependency by updating the `daggerengie.version` property in `sdk/java/pom.xml` file
+2. Bump dagger engine dependency by updating the `daggerengine.version` property in `sdk/java/pom.xml` file
 3. Generate the API schema for the new engine and copy it the `dagger-codegen-maven-plugin/src/main/resources/schemas` directory